smithy-lang/smithy-kotlin/docs/design/flexible-checksums.md

 ## Synchronous Checksum Validation
-Instead of calculating the response checksum as the body is consumed by the user, a design choice was considered where checksum calculation would be done in a blocking manner in the middleware.
+Instead of calculating the response checksum as the body is consumed by the user, a design choice was considered where checksum calculation would be done in a blocking manner in the interceptor.
 This way, the response checksum would be validated before passing the response on to the user.

 Pros: